Created by Jonathon Nolan and Lisa Joy, Westworld is a series that I have been invested in right from the beginning.

 I remember watching a documentary about the Chernobyl accident a while back, so I did know a bit of the story going in but I was still not prepared.

-And the final episode, “Vichnaya Pamyat” is a court case about the causes of the disaster and the push to expose the truth.
+The final episode, “Vichnaya Pamyat” is a court case about the causes of the disaster and the push to expose the truth.

 The way the miniseries shows the effects of radiation poisoning is terrifying.